Jack-jb-ai/IE-Pulse/src/pages/iebaseline/doc/api-reference.md

   `ON CONFLICT (attempt_id, question_id) DO NOTHING`.
 * Shell values are `selected_answer = NULL`, `is_answered = FALSE`,
   `is_attached = FALSE`, scoring fields null, and timestamps set.
-* The `Start Module` action after assignment is the attempt creation boundary.
+* The start action is the attempt creation boundary.
 Do not wait for the first saved answer before inserting `user_exam_attempt` or answer shells.
-* Do not reuse `Completed` or `Submitted` attempts for editable starts or new attempts.
+* Do not reuse `Completed` or `Submitted` attempts for editable starts.
 Those attempts remain available for read-only review through attempt history and attempt questions.
+* Do not use start to continue a rejected attempt.
+A rejected continue flow should select the latest rejected `attemptId` from attempt history, then use the attempt-scoped question, answer, attachment, and submit endpoints for that same attempt.
 * Require an active `user_checklist_status` row for the learner and module before creating or resuming an editable attempt.
 * Reject editable starts while a submitted attempt for the same learner/module is still waiting for approval with result status `PENDING` or `IN_PROGRESS`.
-* After an attempt is `REJECTED`, keep the assignment active and allow the learner to continue the latest rejected attempt by `attempt_id`; do not create a fresh attempt for **Continue Module**.
+* After an attempt is `REJECTED`, keep the assignment active with status `Rejected` and allow the learner to edit and resubmit the same attempt.
-* After an attempt is `APPROVED`, the assignment remains active with status `Completed`; starts are only allowed again if a later workflow explicitly reassigns or reopens it.
+* After an attempt is `APPROVED`, delete the active assignment row for that learner/module.
+Starts are only allowed again if a later workflow explicitly reassigns the module.

 ### Success Response